-1. Fatality/Serious Injury.
+- 1. Introduction.
+In the event of any accident/incident during sporting activities the Event Organiser is to ensure that the casualty's medical welfare and the safety of the remainder of the group as a priority.
+The decision to alert the Emergency Services rests with the Event Organiser or Safety Manager (when appointed and separate to the event organiser).
+Activity incidents for RAF Sport are classified either as Minor or Major Incidents. - 2.
+Fatality/Serious Injury.
 In the event of a fatality or serious injury because of Defence activity, the immediate action is the notification of the emergency services.
 The DG DSA requires notification to the Defence Accident Investigation Branch (DAIB) as soon as possible of all potentially safety-related accidents and serious incidents which result in the death or serious injury of a Service person, or a civilian where it is related to MOD employment, activity or estate.
-Full details are contained in: 2022DIN06-005-The Defence Accident Investigation Branch (DAIB).
-Contact details for the DAIB are in the flow chart at Enclosure 3.

-2. Minor incidents.
-The casualty may be treated at hospital but does not require overnight hospitalisation.
+Full details are contained in: 2023DIN06-024-The Defence Accident Investigation Branch (DAIB).
+Contact details for the DAIB are in the flow chart at Annex B. - 3.
+Minor incidents.
+The casualty may be treated locally or at hospital but does not require overnight hospitalisation. - 4.
+Major Incidents cover the following: - a.

-- a.
-Minor Injury-Small cuts requiring a few stitches are classed as a minor injury. - b.
-Illness. - 5.
-Major Incidents.
-Major incidents cover the following: - a.
 Any incidence of Heat Injury. - b.
 Injuries requiring significant hospital treatment, surgery or hospital admittance. - c.
-Incidents requiring outside assistance (i.e., emergency services).
+Incidents requiring outside assistance (i.e. the Emergency Services). - d.
+Fatal accidents.